Jolpan: Laru

 Different types of larus are prepared in the season of Bihu in Assam.

 Narikolor Laru

 Mature coconut is scrapped (or ground) and fried.
 Then sugar is added and mixed well.
-Then it is toasted over slow fire till the ingredients caramelized and holds on to each other.
-It is tested its readiness by trying to make a small ball first, if it does then the caramelized coconut pot is taken out to cool off a little.
-With help of cold water rubbed on palms, and before it cools down to room temperature, is now rolled into small balls and kept separately to dry.
+Then it is toasted over slow fire till the ingredients caramelize and hold on to each other.
+Its readiness is tested by trying to make a small ball first; if it does, then the caramelized coconut pot is taken out to cool off a little.
+With the help of cold water rubbed on palms, and before it cools down to room temperature, it is now rolled into small balls and kept separately to dry.
 These small balls of coconut are called Narikol Laru.
 It is served with tea.